All Episodes

 That's the intent of this cover.

-To reinforce that Obama is a victim of right wing haters lying about him and his wife.
+To reinforce that Obama is a victim of right-wing haters lying about him and his wife.

 It is Obama and the left that keep perpetuating the notion that we are saying he is Muslim and that his wife is unqualified.

-They uh they smear conservatives as racist and sexist.
+They smear conservatives as racist and sexist.

 Obama then gets to run around like he's doing and claim to be a victim, and he's whining about it.

-By the way, that's quite unbecoming.
+And by the way, that's quite unbecoming.

-If he doesn't get a handle on this uh has to be a victim every three or four days to keep his popularity up, it's going to come back and haunt him.
+If he doesn't get a handle on this, has to be a victim every three or four days to keep his popularity up.

 So we are left watching all this while we are the ones who have been smeared by this.

-That's the Obamas are not the ones being smeared in this cover.
+The Obamas are not the ones being smeared in this cover.

-And of course, the drive-by media, they're all upset because you people are a bunch of rubes and idiots, and you won't understand that it is you that are being made fun of.
+And of course, the drive-by media, they're all upset because you people are a bunch of rubes and idiots and you won't understand that it is you that are being made fun of.

 It's you that are being criticized.